jupyter/nbviewer/nbviewer/templates/faq.md

 ## Where can I ask additional questions?

-Please post your questions about using nbviewer in the [jupyter/help issue tracker](https://github.com/jupyter/help) or in the [Jupyter Google Group](https://groups.google.com/forum/#!forum/jupyter).
+Please post your questions about using nbviewer in the [Jupyter Community Forum](https://discourse.jupyter.org/) or in the [Jupyter Google
+Group](https://groups.google.com/forum/#!forum/jupyter).
 If you would like to propose an enhancement to nbviewer or file a bug report, please open an [issue in the jupyter/nbviewer project on GitHub](https://github.com/jupyter/nbviewer).